cgustave/taskwatcher/README.md

 Tasks are **monitored** by checking if pid is still in process list.
 Optionally, if feedback is provided by the launched program, program is expected to provide *heartbeat* by updating the feedback file.

 An optional **task timeout** may terminated the task if no hearbeat was received during the allowed 'timeout' period.

+Prior to any launch call to start a new task, a taskid (number) should have been reserved with a call control.py --reserve.

 ###### Limitations